Accreditation and Licensing Information

 NACCAS (January 1st through December 31st)

 To determine the rates reported below, students are tracked through November 30th of the year following their contracted graduation date.
 Placement rates reflect the percentage of graduates who obtained employment within the field that they completed their course of study.
 Graduation rates are determined by the number of students who graduated out of the total number of students who enrolled in the program.
-Licensure rates are calculated by taking the number of graduates who have taken and passed both elements of the Texas state licensure examination.
+Licensure rates are calculated by taking the number of graduates who have taken both elements of the Texas state licensure examination.

 IPEDS (September 1st through August 31st)